scala/docs.scala-lang/_overviews/scala3-book/why-scala-3.md

 val c = Map(1 -> "one")   // Map is immutable
 ```

-Case classes are primarily intended for use in functional programming, and their parameters are immutable:
+Case classes are primarily intended for use in [domain modeling]({% link _overviews/scala3-book/domain-modeling-intro.md %}), and their parameters are immutable:

 ```scala
 case class Person(name: String)